hongzhouyu/FineMed/README.md

 4. TTT

+## Email

+If you are interested in FineMed, feel free to email me at hzyu24@m.fudan.edu.cn!

 ## Citing FineMed:

 If FineMed or this repository is useful in your own research, you can use the following BibTeX entry: